 - Feedback from refugee families who have recently resettled in the UK

 The leaflet for families exposed to armed conflict is available for download in the following languages:

-By mid-November, over 800, 000 refugees have fled their countries experiencing conflict and violence to Europe.
-We have adapted the parenting leaflet to meet the needs of parents arriving in Europe.
+Many refugees have fled their countries experiencing conflict and violence to neighbouring countries, including European nations.
+We have adapted the parenting leaflet to meet the needs of parents arriving in new countries.
 This leaflet is available in the following languages: